Alarm.com and SDG&E, EnerNex, Lowe’s, and Honeywell to keynote Smart Energy Summit 2013

 About Smart Energy Summit

-Smart Energy Summit: Engaging the Consumer examines the expanding market for the smart home and the role of energy solutions within the Internet of Things, including connected devices, energy management, utility services, and home control platforms and services.
+Smart Energy Summit: Engaging the Consumer examines new cross-industry opportunities in the expanding market for energy solutions, including connected devices, energy management, utility services, and home control platforms and services, as they evolve within the smart home and consumer-based Internet of Things.

 About Parks Associates: Parks Associates is an internationally recognized market research and consulting company specializing in emerging consumer technology products and services.
 Founded in 1986, Parks Associates creates research capital for companies ranging from Fortune 500 to small start-ups through market reports, primary studies, consumer research, custom research, workshops, executive conferences, and annual service subscriptions.